Buyback plan targets Queensland home owners in critical flood zones

 It includes $275 million to retrofit 5500 homes, $100 million to elevate 1000 homes and a $350 million residential buyback program.

 “This is the biggest potential buyback … fund we’ve ever had available to us.
-We anticipate that will allow us to buy back 500 properties if people want to,” Mr Miles told reporters.
+We anticipate that will allow us to buy back 500 properties if people want to,” Mr Miles said.

 Guidelines to determine which residents can access specific options still need to be finalised.